wp-plugins/nifty-modal-popup/readme.txt

 <h4>Leave a Review </h4>

-Kindly rate us ★★★★★ .
+Kindly rate us ★★★★★ on the right side of this page.
 A big THANK YOU in advance.

 Based on www.tympanus.net